skgyan/egghead/README.md

-# Examples for CSSinJS Egghead courses.
+# Examples for CSSinJS Egghead courses